Amey-Thakur/CRYPTOGRAPHY-AND-SYSTEM-SECURITY-AND-SYSTEM-SECURITY-LAB/README.md

      ========================================================================================= -->
 ## Overview

-Cryptography and System Security (CSC604) and System Security Lab (CSL604) are core subjects in the Third Year (Semester VI) of the Computer Engineering curriculum at the University of Mumbai.
+Cryptography and System Security (CSC604) and System Security Laboratory (CSL604) are core subjects in the Third Year (Semester VI) of the Computer Engineering curriculum at the University of Mumbai.
 These courses provide foundational knowledge of secure communication, cryptographic algorithms, network security protocols, and techniques to protect systems from various threats.

 ### Course Topics